faruk-guler/Kubernetes/Backup-Restore/ETCD-backup-restore.md

 When rke2 resets the cluster, it creates an empty file at ``/var/lib/rancher/rke2/server/db/reset-flag.`` This file is harmless to leave in place, but must be removed in order to perform subsequent resets or restores.
 This file is deleted when rke2 starts normally.

-## Auto-Deploying Manifests
-One of the amazing feature in RKE2 is, any file found in ``/var/lib/rancher/rke2/server/manifests`` will automatically be deployed to Kubernetes in a manner similar to kubectl apply.